mihdjo/himal_mobile/README.md

-# himal_mobile
+HIMAL - a pocket mountain guide
-HIMAL is an android app for exploring mountaineering trip options.
+HIMAL is a small android app for exploring mountaineering trip options.